This document introduces the main concepts used in the Wayfinding Planner (WFP) application.

 At the heart of the WFP is the model, which represents the physical space and the signage within it.
 The model is built from several layers:

-• Sign faces – surfaces that display messages.
-A sign face is attached to a path point and belongs to a sign type, which in turn falls under a sign category.
+Sign – a set of one or more sign face that are the surfaces that display messages.
+A sign is attached to a path point and belongs to a sign type, which in turn falls under a sign category.

 Levels